 - 1. Log in as a user with administrative privileges for the user's organization. - 2.
-Click Manage > Users or, on the Admin Home page, click Users.

-3. In the Organizations panel, select the user's organization.
+Click Manage > Users or, on the Admin Home page, click Users. - 3.
+In the Organizations panel, select the user's organization.
 (Commercial users only.
-Community users skip to step 4.)
-The Users panel refreshes to display the users in the selected organization, including all children organizations.

-4. In the Users panel, select the user.
+Community users skip to step 3.)
+The Users panel is displayed. - 4.
+In the Users panel, select the user.

-The information for chosen user account is displayed in the Properties panel.
+The user is displayed in the Properties panel.